Hivebrite/hivelog/README.md

 Hivelog's schema should respect [ECS guidelines](https://www.elastic.co/guide/en/ecs/1.7/ecs-guidelines.html) (current version is 1.7) for 2 main reasons:

-- To avoid ElasticSearch index mapping conflits
+- To avoid ElasticSearch index mapping conflicts
 - To ease readability for search and analytics

 Each log should contain mandatory fields `event.action` and `event.category` which will explicitly add keywords for search & filtering.
 You can find more information [here](https://www.elastic.co/guide/en/ecs/1.7/ecs-event.html)